-- HGES continues its great tradition of excellence by providing students and parents with as much information as possible regarding academic and non-academic programs. - Ms. McCullers shares a weekly message through a computer-generated school messenger system, which highlights dates and times for each week's significant school activities. - The School Messenger computer program simultaneously sends the message to each student's and staff member's household during the preceding weekend.
+- HGES continues its great tradition of excellence by providing students and parents with as much information as possible regarding academic and non-academic programs. - Mr. Cline shares a weekly message through a computer-generated school messenger system, which highlights dates and times for each week's significant school activities.
+Messages are sent out on Fridays. - The School Messenger computer program simultaneously sends the message to each student's and staff member's household during the preceding weekend. - BE SURE TO KEEP DEMOGRAPHIC INFORMATION CURRENT IN POWERSCHOOL to receive updates and messages.